Skaggs Family

 Richard Lewis Skaggs (c.
 1835) - Virginia

-West Virginia Line
+West Virginia Line:

-Agustus Brown Skaggs (1867–1950) - Mt.
+Augustus Brown Skaggs (1867–1950) - Mt.
 Olive, West Virginia, Dixie WV

 Connection to the Martin Family

-Agustus Brown Skaggs
+Agustus Brown Skaggs:

 Father of Kate (Skaggs) Martin, married to Charles C. Martin Sr. - Mother of Charlie Martin linking the Skaggs and Martin family lines